 An exempt recipient who chooses to voluntarily participate, but later fails to cooperate without good cause, must not be sanctioned for noncooperation.

-For an exempt recipient who chooses to discontinue voluntary participation in SNAP E&T services (or if funds are not available), Workforce Solutions Office staff closes out:

-all SNAP E&T activities;
+For an exempt recipient who chooses to discontinue voluntary participation in SNAP E&T services (or if funds are not available), Workforce Solutions Office staff closes out all SNAP E&T services, support services, and the SNAP E&T application.

-all SNAP E&T support services; and

-the SNAP E&T Program Detail in TWIST with the appropriate final completion reason.

-A mandatory work registrant, pending approval of a reconsideration, will appear in the TWIST SNAP E&T outreach pool 61 days from the date the SNAP E&T Program Detail is closed.
+A mandatory work registrant, pending approval of a reconsideration, will appear in the WorkInTexas.com SNAP E&T outreach pool 61 days from the date the SNAP E&T application is closed.
 Workforce Solutions Office staff contacts the HHSC office by phone or e-mail to obtain the individual’s work registration status if the reconsideration is not processed and the SNAP recipient reappears in the SNAP E&T outreach pool.

 Based on HHSC response, the SNAP recipient: